shaunplee/monad-challenges-purescript/monad-challenges-code/hakyll/pages/set2.md

 This set deals with programming patterns that arise when dealing with computations that might fail.
-Failing computations come up all the time in the real world and Haskell can provide great tools for dealing with them.
+Failing computations come up all the time in the real world and PureScript can provide great tools for dealing with them.

 1. [The Maybe type](ex2-1.html)
 2. [Build a library of things that can fail](ex2-2.html)